Efficient AllReduce with Stragglers: Abstract

 \section{Abstract}

 Distributed machine learning workloads use data and tensor parallelism for training and inference, both of which rely on the \allreduce{} collective to synchronize gradients or activations.
-However, bulk-synchronous \allreduce{} algorithms can be delayed by a persistent straggler that is slower to reach the synchronization barrier required to begin the collective.
-To address this challenge, we propose \sysname{}: an \allreduce{} algorithm that accelerates distributed training and inference in the presence of persistent stragglers. \sysname{} implements a \reducescatter{} among the remaining GPUs during the straggler-induced delay, and then executes a novel collective algorithm to complete the \allreduce{} once the straggler reaches the synchronization barrier. \sysname{} achieves a $2\times$ theoretical speedup over popular bandwidth-efficient \allreduce{} algorithms (\eg{} Ring) for large GPU clusters with persistent stragglers.
-On an 8-GPU server, our implementation of \sysname{} yields a 22\% speedup over state-of-the-art \allreduce{} algorithms.
+However, \allreduce{} algorithms are delayed by the slowest GPU to reach the synchronization barrier before the collective (\ie the straggler).
+To address this challenge, we propose \sysname{}: a parallel algorithm for \allreduce that accelerates distributed training and inference by exploiting natural variation in GPU execution times. \sysname{} implements a \reducescatter{} among the remaining GPUs during the straggler-induced delay, and then executes a novel collective algorithm to complete the \allreduce{} once the final GPU reaches the synchronization barrier. \sysname achieves a $2\times$ theoretical speedup over popular bandwidth-efficient algorithms for large GPU clusters, surpassing the lower bound for bandwidth-optimal synchronous \allreduce by leveraging the asymmetry in when GPUs reach the synchronization barrier.
+On an 8-GPU server, \sysname{} provides a 25\% speedup over state-of-the-art \allreduce{} algorithms.